awsdocs/amazon-rekognition-developer-guide/doc_source/add-faces-to-collection-procedure.md

 Information about faces that aren't indexed by `IndexFaces` is returned in an array of [UnindexedFace](API_UnindexedFace.md) objects\.
 The `Reasons` array contains a list of reasons why a face isn't indexed\.
 For example, a value of `EXCEEDS_MAX_FACES` is a face that's not indexed because the number of faces specified by `MaxFaces` has already been detected\.

-For more information, see [Managing Faces in a Collection](collections.md#collections-index-faces)\.
+For more information, see [Managing faces in a collection](collections.md#collections-index-faces)\.

 **To add faces to a collection \(SDK\)**

 1. If you haven't already:

    1. Create or update an IAM user with `AmazonRekognitionFullAccess` and `AmazonS3ReadOnlyAccess` permissions\.
-For more information, see [Step 1: Set Up an AWS Account and Create an IAM User](setting-up.md#setting-up-iam)\.
+For more information, see [Step 1: Set up an AWS account and create an IAM user](setting-up.md#setting-up-iam)\.

    1. Install and configure the AWS CLI and the AWS SDKs\.
-For more information, see [Step 2: Set Up the AWS CLI and AWS SDKs](setup-awscli-sdk.md)\.
+For more information, see [Step 2: Set up the AWS CLI and AWS SDKs](setup-awscli-sdk.md)\.

 1. Upload an image \(containing one or more faces\) to your Amazon S3 bucket\.